scalawithcats/scala-with-cats/src/pages/adt/conclusions.md

 Both seem to have become assumed background of any researcher in the field of programming languages, and relatively recent work is caked in layers of mathematics and obtuse notation that I find difficult reading.
 The infamous [Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire][banana] is an example of such work.
+I suspect the core ideas of both date back to at least the emergence of computability theory in the 1930s, well before any digital computers existed.

 The earliest reference I've found to structural recursion is [Proving Properties of Programs by Structural Induction][structural-induction]), which dates to 1969.
 Algebraic data types don't seem to have been fully developed, along with pattern matching, until [NPL][npl] in 1977.
 NPL was quickly followed by the more influential language [Hope][hope], which spread the concept to other programming languages.
-I suspect the core ideas in both date back to at least the emergence of computability theory in the 1930s, well before any digital computers existed.

 Corecursion is a bit better documented in the contemporary literature.
 [How to Design Co-Programs][htdc] covers the main idea we have looked at here.
 [The Under-Appreciated Unfold][unfold] discusses uses of `unfold`.

 [The Derivative of a Regular Type is its Type of One-Hole Contexts][deriv] describes the derivative of algebraic data types.